yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 ## Conclusion

 With all three of these steps you would be able pick and choose how you want to handle control flow with Try types.
-A single keyword enables the effect, and you have a slew of scopes at which you can enable the effect.
+A single keyword enables the effect, and you have a slew of scopes at which you can apply it.
 The similarity between async effects and try effects would make both of them easier to teach.
 Once you're familiar with one of the effects the other should come intuitively.